alpacanonymous/project3/README.md

 ![]()

 ## Conclusions
-Our top performing models were Random Forest, Decision Tree, Gradient Boost, and XGBoost.
-XGBoost performed the best with an accuracy of 86.2%.
+In conclusion, our best performing model was our second XGBoost model with an accuracy of 86.2 and precision of 74.7%.
+We also chose XGBoost for its fast computational power compared to the other models.
+This has potential to be used in the field where strong computers are scarce.

--In conclusion, our best model predicts whether it will rain tomorrow or not with 86% accuracy.
-In addition to location, the features with the strongest effect on our model are afternoon weather conditions, specifically relative humidity, cloud cover, and max wind speed.
+In addition to location, the features with the strongest effect on our model are afternoon weather conditions, specifically relative humidity, cloud cover, and max wind gust speed.
+Farmers can use this information to their advantage.
+By being conscious of humidity, amount of cloud cover, and wind gust speed, they can use our model to determine whether or not it will rain the next day or at least keep these features in mind to make educational guesses.

--Now we ask ourselves: how can we improve our accuracy?
+To view our presentation, click [here](https://www.canva.com/design/DAEx3uG5NIU/PnQ6UHDDkNjACTbod4degQ/view#4).

+## Next Steps
+With an accuracy of 86.2% and precision of 74.7%, we think we can do better.
 First, we would have to gather more data.
-Because our dataset was missing so many values, our top priority would be to extract the correct numbers from the Bureau of Meteorology.
+Because our dataset was missing so many values, our top priority would be to extract the correct numbers from the Bureau of Meteorology or other resources.
 However, this would require more time and money.

+We would also implement feature engineering, looking at things such as the change of some of these values and not just the exact recorded measurements.

 Another important consideration is a multiple model approach.
 Because this model takes information from all over Australia, a country with an area of 2.97 million square miles, with multiple climates and subclimates, we believe designing multiple models for each distinguished climate would produce better results.

-Lastly, we must consider climate change.
+We must consider climate change.
 As global temperatures continue to increase, we must adjust our models to take erratic weather conditions into account.

-To view our presentation, click [here](https://www.canva.com/design/DAEx3uG5NIU/PnQ6UHDDkNjACTbod4degQ/view#4).

-## Next Steps
-Because the dataset covers the entire continent of Australia, which includes a wide range of climates, our next step would be to make individual models for each of the 49 locations.
+Ultimately, we would like to predict further out than the day ahead.

 ## <a id="Sources">Sources</a>